-Always soft, Always strong continues Dr Karike Ashworth’s exploration of the Feminine Bravery Construct through her performative persona, Brave Girl.
+The exhibition Always soft, Always strong continues my exploration of the Feminine Bravery Construct through my performative persona, Brave Girl.
 Brave Girl is inspired by cosplay and comic strip characters and is clad in mock super-hero battle costume.
 When Brave Girl performs, she does so as an exaggerated embodiment of what it means to be an empowered brave woman in the neoliberal context.

-The toilet paper quilt-tapestry takes the title of the show, Always soft, Always strong.
-It was hand-sewn by the artist through 2020-21; during the peak of the COVID pandemic in Australia.
-Sewn from a single roll of Sorbent toilet paper, its materiality reminds us how important toilet paper has been to us during this time.
+The quilt-tapestry, Always soft, Always strong, was hand-sewn through 2020-21; during the peak of the first COVID outbreak in Australia.
+Sewn from a single roll of Sorbent toilet paper, its materiality reminds us how important toilet paper was to us during this time.
 The fragility of the toilet paper suggests that the artist was contemplating precarity in making the work—precarious bodies, connections, and the way these are valued/undervalued by society.
-She was also thinking about Rose McGowan’s journey and the precarity—or perhaps more accurately the non-precarity—of social constructs like feminine bravery.
-In the 11 months it took to make the quilt-tapestry, the artist experienced what she describes as ‘a conditioning’.
+In the 11 months it took to make the quilt-tapestry, I experienced what I describe as ‘a conditioning’.
 “As I progressed with the sewing, it felt like it was getting easier to sew.
 The material felt more robust; not so fragile.
 This led to an expectation of its robustness, and there were consequences for this”.
-As the artist learnt to handle the fragile toilet paper sheets, she got better at doing so, and interpreted this as the object(s) being less fragile; more robust.
-However, the material was, is and remains equally as fragile as it was when she started working with it.
-The artist experienced it as more robust through her conditioning.
+As I learnt to handle the fragile toilet paper sheets, I got better at doing so, and interpreted this as the object(s) being less fragile; more robust.
+However, the material was, is and remains equally as fragile as it was when I started working with it.
+I experienced it as more robust through my conditioning.
 We can think about the feminine bravery construct in this way.
 We are conditioned to believe that the version of feminine bravery that is expected by, and continuously on display in, the mainstream—one that always soft, always strong*—is the only version of bravery that is acceptable.
 Why is that?
 Who benefits from this?

-* It is worth noting that the toilet tissue is white.
+It is worth noting that the toilet tissue is white.
 This is important because it is often the case that the braveries that are most easily commodified and branded are those that become most visible.
-This means that most of the time, the braveries that are most visible are those which are white, middle-class, cis-gendered, heteronormative, and associated with a trajectory of capitalist “success”.
+This means that most of the time, the braveries that are most visible are those which are white, middle-class, cis-gendered, heteronormative, quite often ‘spectacular’, and associated with a trajectory of capitalist “success”.

 Thank you to the Queensland State Archives for providing the opportunity and resources to make Brave Girl Accusers.